Rapid Fentanyl Detox Risks, Benefits and Options

 - Actiq: a lozenge, used under the tongue like a lollipop

-- Duragesic— A patch prescribed to treat moderate to severe pain; its effects can last for up to 3 days.
+- Duragesic: a patch prescribed to treat moderate to severe pain.
+Its effect can last for up to 3 days

 - Subsys: a sublingual spray administered under a patient’s tongue, used for immediate pain relief

 - Abstral: a quick-dissolve tablet placed under the tongue for opioid-tolerant patients with breakthrough pain

-- Lazanda— A nasal spray, predominantly used to treat pain in cancer patients.
+- Lazanda: a nasal spray, primarily used to treat pain in cancer patients

 Tolerance to Fentanyl

-Significant dysregulation to the central nervous system is caused by Fentanyl use, causing excessive amounts of dopamine to flood, which chemically alters the normal brain function.
+Significant dysregulation to the central nervous system is caused by fentanyl use.
+This means it causes excessive amounts of dopamine to flood, which chemically alters the normal brain function.
 The continuous use of an opioid pain reliever creates tolerance.
-Drug tolerance is described as the essential need for more and more of the drug to reach the previous sensations.
+Drug tolerance is described as the essential need for more of the drug to reach the previous sensations.
 Sometimes individuals may use opiate drugs to temporarily relieve physical or emotional pain.
-However, given how quickly tolerance and addiction might occur, what was intended as a temporary fix often turns into a challenging situation.
+However, given how quickly tolerance and addiction might occur, a temporary fix often turns into a challenging situation.